makersmecca/Vibie/README.md

 - Styling: TailwindCSS for sleek and responsive UI.

-- Deployment: Hosted on Netlify for a seamless deployment experience.
+- Deployment: Hosted on Netlify.

 ## Usage

 - Sign up or log in using your email and password, or your Google account.

+- Scroll through the global feed and discover what's happening around you.

 - Create a post by uploading a photo or video and adding a caption.

-- View the global feed and engage with posts by liking them.

 <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/footers/gray0_ctp_on_line.svg?sanitize=true"/>